jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/home.png)
-This is the first look of the website.
-The main page consists of **4 buttons** on the left side, and the **radio buttons** on the right side.
+This is the first look at the website.
+The main page consists of **4 buttons** on the left side, and the **8 radio buttons** on the right side.

 </br>